Peter554/weather/README.md

 A little weather CLI using [Positionstack](https://positionstack.com/) for geocoding and [Open-Meteo](https://open-meteo.com/) for weather data.

-Just a small hacking project.
+A small hacking project.
 Missing tests, limited error handling, no CI etc...
 Just for fun!

 ## Usage